sagarbehere/ofx-to-beancount/README.md

 ## API Mode

-Run in server-only mode for integration with GUI applications (that may be built in the future to complement the current CLI client):
+Run in server-only mode for integration with GUI applications (that may be built in the future to complement the current CLI client): For example

 ```bash
 python ofx_converter.py -s -i file.ofx -c config.yaml -a accounts.beancount